June 19, 2023 Manolis

 2. Do your research:

 Take some time to learn about the basics of Tibetan singing bowls, including their history, different types, materials used, and their unique characteristics.
 Check if there are any local shops that sell singing bowls, or if you’re planning a trip abroad, research if there are any shops offering these instruments.
+If you prefer to shop online, the safest bet would be via Thomann which has a wide range of singing bowls and you can also listen to the bowl.

 3. Size matters: